Individuals/families improve their socio-economic status

 Longview Community Ministries provides rent/mortgage assistance through its Incremental Housing Assistance Program (IHAP) for Longview residents.
 Applicants may have not received emergency rent/mortgage assistance from Longview Community Ministries within the last two years.
 The IHAP program provides supplemental rental assistance over a four month period, as follows:

 To receive each month’s assistance and remain in program, applicant must attend monthly financial management classes.

-Meals on Wheels delivers hot meals five days a week to persons homebound or unable to prepare meals for themselves.
+Meals with Love delivers hot meals five days a week to persons homebound or unable to prepare meals for themselves.
 Typical recipients are elderly and disabled persons living in their own home.
 Eligibility is not based on income.

 - Utility Assistance